WarrenLead/aeroplane_radar/README.md

 # aeroplane_radar
 For use with Raspberry Pi, uses Dump1090 with SDR Dongle to alert you of approaching low flying aircraft.
-Useful for model plane flyers and FPV drone flyers to alert that the is full size aeroplane in the area.
-A sound beeps when a low flying aircaft approches and it is displayed on a radar screen (guizero) or OLED screen on Raspberry Pi if used in the field.
+Useful for model plane flyers and FPV drone flyers to alert that there is full size aeroplane in the area.
+A sound beeps when a low flying aircaft approaches and it is displayed on a radar screen like guizero or OLED screen on Raspberry Pi if used in the field.

 Loosly based on Lexfp's fvpradar https://github.com/lexfp/fpvradar for initial code ideas, this one is updated for Raspberry Pi Bullseye with Phython3 and newer libraires.